Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/nn_malicious_url_pred.md

 ## Neural Network for Malicious Url Predicting (In development) | Python, TensorFlow, Deep Learning, Data Engineering

-This neural network, built and trained from scratch using TensorFlow, predicts whether URLs gathered from the wild are malicious or benign.
-The model was initially trained on Kaggle's Malicious URL Dataset, and I'm currently working on enhancing its capabilities by incorporating learning rate decay, an F1 score to better assess metrics, and my own collected data from 'https://urlhaus.abuse.ch/'.
+This `neural network`, built and trained from scratch using `TensorFlow`, predicts whether URLs gathered from the wild are malicious or benign.
+The model was initially trained on `Kaggle's Malicious URL Dataset`, and I'm currently working on enhancing its capabilities by incorporating learning rate decay, an F1 score to better assess metrics, and my own collected data from `https://urlhaus.abuse.ch/`.
 Thus, I must state that this project is still in development, but I would say it is about 85% completed and usable to accurately predict malicious urls from "the wild".

-The idea behind this project stems from the growing sophistication of phishing attacks and malicious websites, aswell as from our usually bad human performance when faced with social engineering.
+The idea behind this project stems from the growing sophistication of phishing attacks and malicious websites, aswell as from our usually bad human performance when faced with _social engineering_.
 Also, traditional blacklist approaches often fail to detect new or modified malicious URLs, creating a need for more dynamic, intelligent detection methods.
 If not, it's going to be an endless game of cat and mouse.

 As far as results, the model has demonstrated acceptable performance metrics on the test set, indicates strong real-world applicability.
-Indeed, this neural network could serve as a valuable component in a company's security infrastructure, particularly for real-time threat detection and prevention.
+Indeed, this `neural network` could serve as a valuable component in a company's security infrastructure, particularly for real-time threat detection and prevention.
 After all, in cybersecurity:

 "Prevention is better than cure."

 However, this kind of apps already exists, so I'm not claiming to reinvent the wheel as the saying goes.
 The primary objective here is to demonstrate a way to leverage machine learning to engineer more robust, adaptive cybersecurity solutions.

-With that being said, the project is divided in 5 phases and it is being devolped using a Jupyter Notebook and dividing the neural network in individual components using custom functions, each one commented and explained.
+With that being said, the project is divided in 5 phases and it is being devolped using a `Jupyter Notebook` and dividing the `neural network` in individual components using custom functions, each one commented and explained.
 I made this choice makes the code easier to understand, debug, and tweak individual components (such as changing activation functions, model architecture, or hyperparameters) without risking the entire NN.
-Furthermore, that modular structure streamlines repurposing parts of the code in other machine learning projects, especially when using similar preprocessing or model evaluation steps.
-This is particularly helpful in cybersecurity, where some components of this neural network can be applied to apply similar models for other tasks like phishing detection, malware classification, or anomaly detection.
+Furthermore, that modular structure streamlines repurposing parts of the code in other `machine learning` projects, especially when using similar preprocessing or model evaluation steps.
+This is particularly helpful in `cybersecurity`, where some components of this neural network can be applied to apply similar models for other tasks like phishing detection, malware classification, or anomaly detection.
 Last, but not least, using this approach makes it possible to call the complete neural network training and prediction pipeline in just a few lines!

 ### Phase 0: Importing Modules

 In this phase I imported the necessary modules for the project:

-* 'pandas': handles the csv data of the database.
+* `pandas`: handles the `csv` data of the database.
-* 'numpy':  helps in calculating class weights weights.
+* `numpy`:  helps in calculating class weights weights.
-* 'sklearn': splits the data into training, cross validation and test sets; and adds class weights.
+* `sklearn`: splits the data into training, cross validation and test sets; and adds class weights.
-* 'tensorflow': builds, trains, evaluates and tests the model.
+* `tensorflow`: builds, trains, evaluates and tests the model.
 Also, allows to tokenize data before feeeding it to the model.
-* 'matplotlib': illustrates evaluations of the model's performance with graphics.
+* `matplotlib`: illustrates evaluations of the model's performance with graphics.

 ```python
 import pandas as pd